midonet/midonet/README.md

 switches, the backend services holding our Network State DataBase (e.g:
 Zookeeper and Cassandra), etc.

-### packets

-This holds basic classes for parsing, building, and manipulating packets of various network protocol types.

 ### midonet-util

 Contains basic utilities used by the other modules, and is described